Install the Internal Scanner on Linux

 chown -R hostedscan:hostedscan /opt/hostedscan/

-- Enable and start the agent:
+- Enable and start the internal scanner:

 systemctl daemon-reload